pantheon-systems/documentation/source/content/guides/drupal-8-commerce.md

 ## Reinstall Drupal

- The Build Tools Plugin command we used earlier automatically installed Drupal's standard profile in the Dev environment for us.
-Now that we've installed the Commerce profile, we want that installed instead.
+The Build Tools Plugin command you used earlier automatically installed Drupal's standard profile in the Dev environment.
+Now that you have the Commerce profile, you need to install that instead.

 1. Run the Drush command `site-install` to clear the database of the Standard profile before installing Commerce.
 This Drush command requires that the system be in writable (SFTP) mode: